 There are no classes held on professional development days.
 Usually scheduled on a Friday or Monday, these days are to support staff in the implementation of the School Site Plan.

-The Dixie District uses a standards-based report card, which means that the statements on the card identify the essential knowledge, and skills that should be taught and learned at school as defined by California State standards.
+The Miller Creek District uses a standards-based report card, which means that the statements on the card identify the essential knowledge, and skills that should be taught and learned at school as defined by California State standards.
 Letter grades are not utilized as we have transitioned to a Standards Based report Card aligned with the Common Core State Standards.
 Three report cards are sent home each year.

 The resource specialist serves the needs of students with a variety of special needs.
 To access these services students must meet specific state requirements.
 This includes extensive testing by a team of professionals.
 If a student qualifies a plan or educational program will be designed to meet the needs of the student.
 Periodic meetings are held throughout the year to monitor the effectiveness of the program.
 Students who qualify may spend some portion of the day with the resource specialist to work on specific skills noted on the plan.
 The goal is to receive the service for a period of time until skills are mastered.